hretheum/hretheum.com/docs/CONVERSATIONAL_RAG.md

 - Caching: cache system prompts and stable tool instructions in Gateway.
 [Status: Pending]

 ## 14. Branching & Deployment
-- Work on a separate branch: `feature/rag-assistant`.
-[Status: Done]
-- Commit discipline: small, coherent commits; PR template with checklist.
-[Status: Done]
-- The `docs/` folder is versioned in GitHub but excluded from Vercel deployment via `.vercelignore`.
-[Status: Done]
 - Ensure the GitHub repository is private.
 [Status: Pending]

 ## 15. Risks & Mitigations